Posts

 Image

 I went to MedellĂn with no expectations.
 None.
 No grand plans, no curated list of “must‑see” places, no pressure to make the trip mean anything.
 I simply went — open, curious, willing.
 And somehow, that was the perfect posture for a city like MedellĂn.
-Because MedellĂn meets you exactly where you are… and then gently lifts you higher.
+Because MedellĂn meets you exactly where you are… and then gently lifts yo u higher.
 Communa 13 was my first lesson .
 A place once known for violence, now pulsing with colour, rhythm, and a kind of defiant joy.
 The people there don’t just survive — they create, they express, they reclaim.
 Every mural felt like a testimony.
 Every smile felt like a small revolution.
 My guide was from the area and we stopped off at his house way up on the mountains, he talked about the pros and cons of gentrification and reminded me that the beginning of the change, the peace that now passes all understanding started with women waving white flags amidst all the shooting saying enough!
 Then GuatapĂ© — bright, bold, unapologetically beautiful.
-A tow...
+A to...

 June: A Return to My Authentic Self